-If there are, in the Komsomol card, ten punishments, then what about the questions of accepting you for work in the organs of the MVD?
+If there are, in the Komsomol card, ten punishments, then what about

 - B. The punishments will be indicated in the Personnel file.
 The Personnel file will indicate that you had a punishment in the Party or Komsomol.
-Indeed it will be there. - A. It will be there, that is true, but the basic document for Komsomol punishments is the Komsomol card. - D. The card on the Komsomol member which is maintained on him at the place where he is on the rolls. - A. My question -- all of the time, we have been going over it the whole day -- how could they put you on the rolls of the Komsomol without seeing your Komsomol card. - B. I did not just come in off the street.
+Indeed it will be there. - A. It will be there, that is true, but the basic document for Komsomol punishments is the Komsomol card. - B. The card on the Komsomol member which is maintained on him at the place where he is on the rolls. - A. My question -- all of the time, we have been going over it the whole day -- how could they put you on the rolls of the Komsomol without seeing your Komsomol card? - B. I did not just come in off the street.
 Look how you are making your judgement -- as if it were the Komsomol Committee accepting me for work.
 I already was accepted for work -- this is the work of Personnel.
 Now would the Komsomol Committee regulate the work of Personnel?
-No. - A. Again you know little about what goes on.
+No. - A. Again -- you know little about what goes on.